 This blog post was developed from remarks made by Mr. Michael Walma, Cyber Coordinator for Global Affairs Canada, at the FOC WG1 workshop on “A Multistakeholder and Human Rights Approach to Cyber Security”, at the 10th annual Internet Governance Forum (IGF) in João Pessoa, Brazil, Nov 10-13.
-At the Workshop, the Working Group introduced and sought feedback on a set of draft recommendations it is currently developing to bring multistakeholder processes and human rights into cyber security policy development and decision-making.

 We routinely encounter a number of ideas, or “myths”, when discussing human rights and security issues relating to cyberspace at the international level.
 While these are occasionally advanced unknowingly due to misunderstandings, they are often promoted deliberately in order to further a specific aim.
 Within this broader cyberspace setting, there are a number of ways that the Working Group’s recommendations can help us clarify these discussions.